Become an adjunct faculty member at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!

 - Employ University College-supported ed-tech tools.

-- Consistently and equitably support and mentor each student.
+- Consistently and equitably support and communicate with each student.

-- Engage in discussion boards with substantive comments no fewer than three days per week.
+- In online classes, engage in discussion boards with substantive comments no fewer than three days per week.

 Provide Specific, Relevant, and Timely Feedback